This post may contain affiliate links. Read our disclosure here.

 There is a standard rate but there is also an option for a healthy share if you meet certain guidelines.
 The first month you will be required to pay the full share, but after your first month you are eligible to apply for a healthy share.
 You will need to know your weight, height, blood pressure, and answer other questions about your lifestyle.
 You can get up to a 20% discount with the healthy share rate.

 Rates for a family of 3 or more with the oldest member being born on 10/24/1976 would be:

 To put this into perspective.
 Think of the Annual Household Portion as your out of pocket max, which for our current health insurance is $7400.
 So if we go with a $5,000 Annual Household Portion our monthly share is $389.
-That’s $1332 a month less.
+That’s $1332 a month less than what we were paying.
 And the max we pay for bills is less too…

 How does it work?

 You are responsible for all medical bills until you meet your Annual Household Portion (AHP).
 Once your portion is met, 100% of eligible medical expenses will be shared.
 Annual check-ups (including OBGYN visits) for adults are never eligible for sharing, but you can still get discounts on these visits through the MediShare network.

 When you go to the doctor you have a Medishare card that you will submit like you would an insurance card.
 If you select to see a doctor that is part of their Private Healthcare Systems (PHCS) PPO network you will pay $35 for doctor visits and $135 for an emergency room visit.
 Otherwise, you will get a discount off your bill but will be responsible for the remainder (unless you have met your Annual Household Portion).

 After you bill has been processed, you can login to your MediShare account to see an explanation of sharing.
 It will show the total bill amount, how much the bill was discounted, and how much (if any) is eligible for sharing.
 You will then get a bill from the provider.